 Students will be taught about the various types of mutual funds, the forms to evaluate performance and client’s objectives.
 This course focuses on case studies and the real-life issues relating to mutual funds sales and individual compliance.
-By the end of the course, students will have a solid foundation of what they need to know to be mutual fund dealing representatives.
+By the end of the course, students will have a solid foundation of what they need to know to be a dealing representative in mutual funds.

-The successful completion of the CIFC Exam meets the proficiency requirement by the provincial securities commissions for mutual fund licensing.
+The successful completion of the CIFC exam meets the proficiency requirement by the provincial securities commissions for mutual fund licencing.

 Unit 1: Regulatory Environment

 Unit 7: Portfolio Management

 Unit 11: Making Recommendations

 Jason Wong has extensive knowledge in the wealth management industry, and has been practising financial planning since 2001.
 Jason started his career through the financial advisory channel in one of the major banks.
 He then moved on to the independent channel to assist his individual and business clients in achieving their financial goals through comprehensive financial planning.
 Jason is also a consultant supporting financial advisers in providing wealth management solutions to their clients.
 Jason holds several industry accreditations: Certified Financial Planner (CFP), Chartered Financial Analyst (CFA), Financial Management Advisor (FMA) and Derivative Market Specialist (DMS).
 He holds a Master of Business Administration from the University of Manchester, which is consistently ranked as one of the top global business schools under the Financial Times Global MBA rankings.